Co-de-iT/froGH/README.md

 Anyway, here's a collection of mixed-purpose user objects for Grasshopper - given "as is" (no warranty, no support) - use at your own risk (but know that we use them too... so they shouldn't explode at least)

 ### Description
 **froGH** is a sparse collection of user objects (some clusters and some C# coded components) born out of necessity or play in our daily Grasshopper experience.
 You might find them useful (or not).
 This repo is intended mainly for us, in order to make a more systematic collection, but meanwhile... why not share the code?

+Please note: froGH relies on other GH plugins, so if you realize you miss some plugins (usually because GH is so nice to tell you immediately) go and install them.

 Again: _**no support is given**_ so use at your own risk and understanding.
 If you mess things up using **froGH**, you're on your own.